 After living in New York City for five years, Paige Welton was craving more green space and decided to finally make a move when she was approved to work remotely.
 “I started apartment hunting in February, but I waited until April when my lease expired,” she says.
 “It was a coincidence I moved during the pandemic because I decided to do so long before that.”
-Welton now rents an apartment at AVE Lansdale in Montgomery County.
+Welton now rents an apartment in Montgomery County, PA.
 “I already had really close friends living in Philly, and it was close enough that I could go back and visit my friends in NYC,” she says.

 “I already had really close friends living in Philly, and it was close enough that I could go back and visit my friends in NYC,” Welton says.

 Despite COVID, Wolinsky and Welton are getting out a little and safely enjoying their new neighborhoods.
 “We love spending time outdoors in the many parks in Philadelphia, going to great museums like The Barnes Foundation, and trying new restaurants – we especially love Morimoto right across from The Franklin Residences,” Wolinsky says.
 “I’ve mostly been enjoying the abundance of nature,” says Welton.
-“Taking my dog to play in the dog park or for walks around the track across the street from AVE Lansdale or over the foot bridge.
-We’ve met a lot of nice neighbors – human and dog.”
+"Taking my dog to play in the dog park or for walks around the track across the street or over the foot bridge.
+We've met a lot of nice neighbors – human and dog.”